 - Experimental Design Program Handbook serves as a resource for students and educators in the development of math and science fair projects.

 - Experimental Design Group Mentoring Program– provides middle and high school students with strategies to develop their scientific literacy, research and laboratory skills as well as make their projects more competitive at their school, district, regional, and higher-level fairs and competitions.
-We are currently accepting applications online for this students in Atlanta and DMV (DC, Maryland and Virginia) until Friday, October 6th.
+Our Group Mentoring Program in a 6 unit online course for selected students, schools and community organizations.